jakubtomsu/jakubtomsu.github.io/content/posts/simple_undo_redo_in_odin.md

 This clip uses procedurally generated levels.
 Those are cool, but don't have that much structure and interesting stuff going on.
 So I quickly decied I need to hand-craft levels fir them to reach the full potential.

 So I wrote a simple level editor.
-It was surprisingly quick, I had all of the basic functionality implemented in a couple of hours.
+It was surprisingly quick, I had all of the basic functionality implemented within a few couple of hours.
 One of the problems I had to solve was undo/redo system, which seems very challenging but it doesn't actually have to be.
 I found a very simple way to structure the code to make the implementation trivial.

 My implementation is inspired by rxi's [Simple Undo System](https://rxi.github.io/a_simple_undo_system.html) and Dennis Gustaffson's [Undo for Lazy Programmers](https://blog.voxagon.se/2018/07/10/undo-for-lazy-programmers.html)